“The path to a healthier diet need not be as difficult to navigate as it may appear”

 Common nutritional deficiencies in America include Vitamin D and magnesium while common insufficiencies include zinc, certain B Vitamins and Vitamin C, certain amino acids, omega-3’s, fiber and antioxidants.
 Antioxidants are important in combating oxidative stress, the build-up of systemic free radicals, destructive byproducts of digestion and energy production that play an important role in the development of degenerative diseases, cancer and pain sensitivity.
 B vitamins are involved in a multitude of metabolic process that impact pain and deficiencies of Vitamins B1 and B12 lead to painful peripheral neuropathy.
 Vitamin C is a powerful antioxidant that is often insufficient in smokers and obesity and likely contributes to arthritis pain.
 Vitamin D, important for maintaining bone density, is also an anti-inflammatory and a significant player in pain.

 Magnesium replacement has significant benefit for medical conditions that include muscle spasm and muscle pain, chronic headaches and fibromyalgia.
 Of particular significance to health and pain is an insufficient intake of the antioxidants found in fruits and vegetables.
-Omega-3’s and antioxidants impact health in many ways but insufficencies are major players in oxidative stress, inflammation and nerve pain.
+Omega-3’s and antioxidants impact health in many ways but their insufficiencies are major players in oxidative stress, inflammation and nerve pain.

 In addition to fiber’s role in maintaining bowel function, fiber plays an important part in maintaining a healthy microorganism balance in the gut (microbiome – see below), where imbalances contribute to a number of painful conditions.
 Furthermore, the amount of fiber in one’s diet has been shown to be inversely proportional to the amount of pain associated with knee osteoarthritis.
 In other words, for those with knee arthritis, the more fiber in the diet, the less pain is likely to be associated with the knee arthritis.